 - Double-click on the search result to enable it by changing the value from false to true.

-- You can also similarly enable these optional features that you may need for some themes.
+- Similarly, you can enable these optional features you may need for some themes.

 layers.acceleration.force-enabled